 Make sure that everyone knows about the new program!
 In order to increase awareness, try posting about it on employee forums and company emails.
 Generally, shared physical and virtual spaces are good options.
 Anywhere that employees might happen to be looking on a regular basis!

 When you are reaching out to your workforce, don’t forget to include details about the program and how participants can become involved.
 Once your program is going, ask to document participants with photos.
 Acknowledge exceptional mentors and mentees for their efforts with small gifts and recognition in company meetings.

 Evaluate the Program

-While evaluating your efforts, take a look at the objectives set at the beginning of the process and compare them to post-mentorship program KPIs.
+Lastly, it is important to evaluate the success of your mentoring program.
+While keeping track of your efforts, take a look at the objectives set at the beginning of the process and compare them to post-mentorship program KPIs.
 Has the program created any significant changes?
 Were they the changes that you had hoped to see?

-Keep a clear record of how the program changes your company culture over time.
+Keep a clear record of how the program changes your company’s learning culture over time.
 From this information, it is possible to tweak the program to better satisfy the needs of the company.